 I love this app because it always shows me how far I can go in achieving my fitness goals.
 The workouts are tailored to your fitness level and what you want to accomplish when you sign up for the coaching option.
 Otherwise, you can select one of their many workouts.
 The best part is that there’s little – if any – equipment required.

 I have talked about my love for Glo before in a post about stress, but this app is so much more than that.
 I can use it anywhere when I find myself in need of some reflection, focus or just a jolt to achy muscles.
 I am far from a yogi, but Glo has helped me hone my skills, understand the disciplines I enjoy most and connect with warm, knowledgeable instructors.
 I honestly feel like I’m in the room with them sometimes.
 Who needs a class full of people when you can have this!

-Even when I’m not so diligent about sticking with my weight loss goals, MyFitnessPal totally keeps me on track.
-It has helped me catalogue foods that I eat regularly to help me understand portioning and how many calories I should be consuming in a day.
+Even when I’m not so diligent about sticking with my weight loss goals, MyFitnessPal keeps me on track.
+It has helped me catalog foods that I eat regularly to help me understand portioning and how many calories I should be consuming in a day.
 I can also see the ebbs and flows of my progress over time when I need to whip myself back into shape.

 Maybe this seems out of place among all the technology, but it is probably the essential aid for my goalgetting – mainly because I haven’t quite gotten a handle on the whole meditation thing.
 My notebooks are my constant companions, ensuring that tasks, priorities, and ideas are kept safe.
 People have talked a lot recently about bullet journals and how much they enjoy returning to a low tech option to wind down from the day’s tumult.
 It doesn’t hurt that many accessories come with them, which can turn it into an art project if you let it.